thelicato/DQCS/README.md

 The following is a list of the features (both planned and implemented):
 - [x] Allow bidirectional copy between Linux host and Linux guest
 - [x] Allow bidirectional copy between Linux host and Windows guest
-- [ ] Command to quickly generate a Linux service file
-- [ ] Command to quickly add a Windows Service
 - [ ] Allow image clipboard sharing
+- [ ] Add GUI with systray to show logs and status

 ## 📚 Usage